KatherineHanson/daily-learning-journals/day-2.md

 - Modularity
 - Pseudocode

 I have used pseudocode before, but think that mine could use some polishing, and look forward to improving it.
 I also try to implement modularity in my code, but could for sure stand to learn that better.
 We also worked on Git commands and interaction with Github.
-I have only committed work to Github by creating a project on Github, cloning it on my laptop, and then coding, so learning the create local project/wire up Github/write code process was interesting.
+I have only committed work to Github by creating a project on Github, cloning it on my laptop, and then coding, so learning the create local project/wire up Github/write code process has been interesting.